 Koch Studios – Maryjo Koch Illustration, Santa Cruz

 Maryjo Koch is the author and illustrator of many books.
 She teaches workshops in nature illustration at her studio near Santa Cruz and leads workshops throughout northern California and abroad.
 Her specialty is capturing nature using gouache and watercolor techniques.
 Visit Koch Studios to read about the workshops she will teach this year.

 John Muir Laws is the author of The Laws Field Guide to the Sierra Nevada.
 A graduate of the UC Santa Cruz scientific illustration program, Laws teaches workshops in field sketching and teaches students how to draw wildlife in addition to plants.
 See his current class schedule for details.
 Be sure to visit Laws’ website to learn more about how he brings environmental education and journaling to classrooms across California.

 You might also be interested in a video in the Tutorials section.
 This video was created by a school teacher who documented what she learned while taking a class from John Muir Laws during Summer 2008.
 See the video titled, A Naturalist’s Journal.

 Lyceum of Monterey County

-The Lyceum of Monterey County “inspires a life-long love of learning” through its enrichment programs and academic events.
+The oldest non-profit on the Monterey Peninsula, the Lyceum of Monterey County is expanding its botanical art program by adult and family classes to the extensive list of hands-on learning opportunities they provide for Monterey students.
+The Lyceum “inspires a life-long love of learning” through its enrichment programs and academic events.